What is an annotated bibliography?

 The organization of the annotated bibliography, if not prescribed by faculty instructions, may be one of various methods, including but not limited to:

-- time period of subject matter (century, era, decade, event, year)
+Chronological: either by date of publication or by period of subject matter (century, era, decade, event, year)

-- by format (articles, books, government documents, media, web pages, etc.)
+By format (articles, books, government documents, media, web pages, etc.)

 Annotations in an annotated bibliography usually perform two functions, describe the source and evaluate the source.
 The annotation is a concise description of a particular source, including important aspects of content not evident in the title.
 It enables the researcher to establish the relevance of a specific journal article, book, research report, or government document, etc. and to decide whether to consult the full text of the work.
 Abstracts, such as those found in various periodical databases or those accompanying scholarly journal articles are usually just descriptive summaries.